LuisScoccola/persistable/README.md

 Persistable's interactive mode lets you visualize multi-scale and multi-density cluster structure present in the data.
 This is used to guide the choice of parameters that lead to the final clustering.

-Keep in mind that this is a beta version and the user interface may change with the stable release.

 ## Documentation